JoshuaKGoldberg/create-typescript-app/docs/Options.md

 These required options determine how the creation script will set up and scaffold the repository:

 - `--base`: Whether to scaffold the repository with:
-  - `everything` that comes with the template _(recommended)_
-  - `minimum` amounts of tooling, essentially opting out of everything
+  - `minimum`: Just the bare starter tooling most repositories should ideally include.
+  - `common`: Important additions to the minimum starters such as releases and tests.
+  - `everything`: The most thorough tooling imaginable: sorting, spellchecking, and more!
-  - `prompt` for which portions to exclude
+  - `prompt`: fine-grained control over which tooling pieces to use
 - `--create-repository` _(boolean)_: Whether to create a corresponding repository on github.com (if it doesn't yet exist)
 - `--mode`: Whether to:
   - `create` a new repository in a child directory